 That was nearly two years ago.

 Many in the industry love to bellyache about the ADHA (we do) and its bureaucracy and politically driven agendas.
-But the Agency tried very hard and with some intelligence to kick start some a path to much better messaging solutions.
+But the Agency tried very hard and with some intelligence to kick start a path to much better messaging solutions.
 They got the major messaging and client medical software vendors in the same room, to agree on a roadmap, set a series of principles they could work by and remain commercially viable, and initiated a series of interesting, albeit, very specific trials of how progress might be achieved.
-This was all done while the agency trying to get the unpopular and controversial My Health Record (MHR) back on the rails as well.
-The MHR was clearly the main game for the agency in terms of its political agenda, but it remained trying to get messaging sorted none the less.
+This was all done while the agency was trying to get the unpopular and controversial My Health Record (MHR) back on the rails as well.
+The MHR was clearly the main game for the agency in terms of its political agenda, but it continued trying to get messaging sorted none the less.